 Two grants of £1500 each were awarded in 2016

-Harriette Stone of University College London will explore the extent to which drones and omni-directional imagery with virtual reality tools can aid data collection, reduce risk to surveyors, and improve the effectiveness of surveying on reconnaissance missions.
-A practical guide will be produced on this for use in the field for future missions.
-The full project report is available here.
+Harriette Stone of University College London explored the extent to which drones and omni-directional imagery with virtual reality tools can aid data collection, reduce risk to surveyors, and improve the effectiveness of surveying on reconnaissance missions.

-Laura Howlett of University College London will identify and describe some of the effective methods and tools for measuring and assessing post-disaster recovery in the built environment (re: shelter and local infrastructure).
-The project will also look at the resources, capacities and skills needed to use these methods and tools effectively.
-Laura will produce a short guide to selected key guidance and resources on this topic.
-The final guidance document is available here.
+Laura Howlett of University College London identified and described some of the effective methods and tools for measuring and assessing post-disaster recovery in the built environment regarding shelter and local infrastructure.
+The project also looked at the resources, capacities and skills needed to use these methods and tools effectively.

 One grant of £1500 was awarded in 2015

-Edmund Booth, consultant, will investigate the factors which determine the ability of a society to respond to, and recover from, a major earthquake.
-The scope will cover political, economic and sociological as well as technical factors, and will include both developed and developing countries, primarily in an urban context.
-The research will form the basis for the 16th Mallet-Milne lecture, to be presented in June 2017.
-More details about the project are available here.
-Read a summary of the project's findings here.
+Edmund Booth, consultant, investigated the factors which determine the ability of a society to respond to, and recover from, a major earthquake.
+The scope covered political, economic and sociological as well as technical factors, and includes both developed and developing countries, primarily in an urban context.

 Two grants of £1,500 each were awarded in July 2014

-Hannah Baker, a Research Assistant at Cambridge Architectural Research Ltd. will investigate whether the crowd-sourcing and geo-location of photographs will help to remotely assess damage to buildings from earthquakes and validate damage level classifications.
-Additionally, she will formulate a set of guidelines for members of the public providing post-disaster photographs.
-Hannah’s research will contribute to the fundamental research required to further develop the Snap and Map Tool website that uses photographs to investigate building vulnerability and analyse earthquake damage.
-The full project report is available here.
+Hannah Baker, a Research Assistant at Cambridge Architectural Research Ltd. investigated whether the crowd-sourcing and geo-location of photographs will help to remotely assess damage to buildings from earthquakes and validate damage level classifications.
+Additionally, she formulated a set of guidelines for members of the public providing post-disaster photographs.
+Hannah’s research contributes to the fundamental research required to further develop the Snap and Map Tool website that uses photographs to investigate building vulnerability and analyse earthquake damage.

-The second Grant has been awarded to Joshua Macabuag, an Engineering Doctorate student at University College London, who will answer the research question: "How well do current tsunami load estimates account for observed building damage during the 2011 Great East Japan Earthquake and Tsunami?"
-Joshua will visit Tohoku University to work on the detailed structural analysis of buildings damaged by the 2011 Tsunami.
-He will consider loads from inundation modelling carried out at Tōhoku University together with loads from physical tsunami testing carried out by University College London.
-The intention is to identify the most appropriate loading estimates to be used in damage estimates and design.
-Read more about the project outcomes here.
+The second Grant was awarded to Joshua Macabuag, an Engineering Doctorate student at University College London, who answered the research question: "How well do current tsunami load estimates account for observed building damage during the 2011 Great East Japan Earthquake and Tsunami?"
+Joshua visited Tohoku University to work on the detailed structural analysis of buildings damaged by the 2011 Tsunami.
+He considered loads from inundation modelling carried out at Tōhoku University together with loads from physical tsunami testing carried out by University College London.
+The intention was to identify the most appropriate loading estimates to be used in damage estimates and design.

 One grant of £1500 was awarded in June 2013

-If you have any questions, please contact the EEFIT Secretary, Berenice Chan, at email@example.com or on 020 7201 9125.
+If you have any questions, please contact the EEFIT Secretary.